 - Bighorn River (Montana)

-Spring creeks are streams where the initial flow rate is a spring rather than a river catchment.
-A spring creek will often rise on a flatiish plain and flow gently down to the nearest river.
+Spring creeks are streams where the initial source of flow is a spring rather than a river catchment.
+A spring creek will often rise on a flattish plain and flow gently down to the nearest river.
 Spring creeks are usually short but sweet in terms of fly fishing opportunities.
-The nutrient rich water, and insect friendly substrate, mean they have more aquatic life than a freestone river or tailwater.
+The nutrient-rich water, and insect-friendly substrate, mean they have more aquatic life than a freestone river or tailwater.

 Spring creek fishing is very visual as you can often see them rising.
 A good day on a spring creek will see you cast to maybe fifty fish and land 10 of them.

 The last category of trout river that we’ll cover is the meadow stream.
 A meadow stream is the section of a trout river where it comes down from the mountains and reaches the flat section of the valley.
 It broadens out and becomes less boisterous, and the banks more stable.
 As a result, the amount of insect life tends to increase, and the fish size too.
 Water quality may now be as good as the upstream section, but the added nutrients in the water make for greater weed growth and more biomass to sustain a population of larger trout.

 Trout in the slower flows the meadow stream have more time to inspect an angler’s offering, so casts must be precise and gentle.
 Decent falls of grasshoppers and other terrestrials bring meadow streams to life and are one of the most exciting fishing scenarios you can encounter.